"How To Write Your Will"

 1. Leave the house to the children equally when one children lives in the house and the other does not.

-2. Leaving the house to the children without instructions on whether the house should be sold promptly after the testator’s death.
+2. Leave the house to the children without instructions on whether the house should be sold promptly after the testator’s death.

-3. Leaving the business to the kids without an operating agreement or clear instructions on how the business should be managed.
+3. Leave the business to the kids without an operating agreement or clear instructions on how the business should be managed.

 4. Leaving everything to one child with the intention of having that child distribute everything to the other children